sgonyea/porthole/README.md

 Great, but what about that `@ssl` ivar in `gravatar_host`?
 There are many ways we can go about setting it.

-Here's on example which illustrates a key feature of Mustache: you are free to use the `initialize` method just as you would in any normal class.
+Here's on example which illustrates a key feature of Porthole: you are free to use the `initialize` method just as you would in any normal class.

-    class Simple < Mustache
+    class Simple < Porthole
       include ViewHelpers

       def initialize(ssl = false)